julius-julius/qsc/README.md

 - For type III states, use *TypeIII_core.cpp*
 - For type IV states, use *TypeIV_core.cpp*

-To compile any of the above, use the following command where *source.cpp* is the C++ file, and *executable.out* is the executable output file
+To compile any of the above, on Linux and Mac, use the following command where *source.cpp* is the C++ file, and *executable.out* is the executable output file

 `> g++ source.cpp -lm -lcln -o executable.out`

+You will need to anticipate with `wsl` for Windows.
 In order for the executables to be compatible with the Mathematica notebooks in the */core* directory, the names of the execulatbles in the four cases should be as follows.

 - For type I states, use *TypeI_exec.out*
 - For type II states, use *TypeII_exec.out*